aslan-kg/classicVideoGames/javascript.md

     //console.log("The search history is", savedHistory);

     //Render Search History
-    let displaytext = []//variable for the text that will be displayed.
+    let displayText = []//variable for the text that will be displayed.
 The forEach loop will place the search term on by one into the display text savedHistory.forEach(term =>{
         console.log(term);
-        displaytext.push(" " + term);
+        displayText.push(" " + SavedTerm);
     });
-    searchList.innerHTML = "Search History: "+ displaytext;//searchList is a DOM variable.
+    searchList.innerHTML = "Search History: "+ displayText;//searchList is a DOM variable.
 And the displaytext is placed into it
 //If the displaytext is more than 6.
 Restart the Search History and text.
-    if(displaytext.length > 6){
+    if(displayText.length > 6){
         searchList.innerHTML = "Search History: "
         savedHistory = [];
-        displaytext.push(" " + SavedTerm);
+        displayText.push(" " + SavedTerm);
         searchList.innerHTML = "Search History: "+ SavedTerm;

         SearchHistory = [];
-        displaytext = [];
+        displayText = [];

         return;
     }